iftech-engineering/circuit-breaker-ts/README.md

 *Default Value:* no-op

-### run(command, [fallback])
+### run(command)

-Runs a command if circuit is closed, otherwise defaults to a fallback if provided.
-The command is called with success and failure handlers which you need to call at the appropriate point in your command.
-For example, if an ajax request succeeds the the success function should be called to notify the breaker.
-If neither success or failed are called then the command it's assumed the command timed out.
+Runs a command if circuit is closed, otherwise return a promise reject.
+The command should return a value or a promise.
+For example, if an ajax request succeeds then the promise returned should be resolved to notify the breaker.
+If the promise returned is not resolved within timeout threshold then the command it's assumed executing timed out.

 ### isOpen